 To a lot of people the young man appeared to be gay and I was accused of being a bigot, homophobic, anti-LGBTQ and embracing toxic masculinity.
 And worse.
 I sincerely did not think a comparison of masculine imagery was the intention of the meme and I wrote back: “Are you saying he looks gay?
 Does gay have a look, and wouldn’t THAT be a bigoted stereotype?”
 A legitimate question that was met with even more hostility.
 So much for logic in a firefight.

 I don’t like to offend people and I could have easily taken it down.
 But I didn’t.
-In fact, I doubled down because I had a point to make and I wasn’t going to let a hijacking of my intent determine my narrative.
+In fact, I doubled down because I had a point to make and I wasn’t going to let a hijacking determine my intentions.

 For quite some time I have made an observation that American culture is getting more and more casual.
 And while I understand that natural progression toward individuality as we become more enlightened, I also believe that some aspects of that evolution have made our societal transactions too casual.